 An American bistro with French influence.
 At the wine bar, skim the small plates menu and explore fun pairing options.
 The Opus dining room ups the ante with intricately prepared dishes and a stellar bottle selection.

-The "farm to fork" mantra permeates a menu featuring small plates (mussels, foie gras pastrami), flatbreads, vegetables, and dinner-size plates (including duck breast and pan-roasted belly roll).
+The "farm to fork" mantra permeates a menu featuring small plates (mussels, crudo), flatbreads, vegetables, and dinner-size plates (including red Duroc pork and pan-roasted belly roll).

 Italian cuisine with unparalleld service, Barolo Grill's waitstaff takes an annual trip to Italy to learn about the cuisine.
 That dedication translates to the food and wine menus, too.
-If you're overwhelmed by the extensive wine list, focus on the owner's and sommelier's page of favorites.
+Don't miss the chef's tasting menu with optional wine pairings for the full experience.